Sorry, nothing in cart.

 While pharmaceutical antiparasitic medications are effective, many people seek natural alternatives or complementary remedies, with garlic being one of the most popular.

 Garlic (Allium sativum) has been used for thousands of years in traditional medicine.
 Ancient civilizations like the Egyptians, Greeks, Chinese, and Indians recognized its medicinal qualities, particularly for fighting infections and purifying the body.
-In Ayurveda and Traditional Chinese Medicine (TCM), garlic was often recommended to eliminate intestinal worms, detoxify the digestive tract, and strengthen immunity.
+In Ayurveda and Traditional Chinese Medicine (TCM), garlic was often recommended as dewormer to eliminate intestinal worms, detoxify the digestive tract, and strengthen immunity.

-Traditional knowledge about garlic has paved the way for modern scientific studies on its antibacterial and antiparasitic properties.
+Traditional knowledge about row garlic has paved the way for modern scientific studies on its antibacterial and antiparasitic properties.
 Research now confirms that garlic contains potent sulfur-containing compounds, including allicin, ajoene, and diallyl disulfide, which work by disrupting parasite metabolism, damaging cell membranes, and preventing their reproduction.
 These natural compounds have been shown to be effective against a wide range of protozoa and helminths, making garlic a valuable natural remedy for parasite cleansing.
 Incorporating garlic into your diet or natural health routine may support the body in managing parasitic infections and promoting overall digestive health.

 Garlic’s potential as an antiparasitic agent comes from its bioactive sulfur-containing compounds, mainly: